lowderchris/fluxon-mhd/doc/mac_install_gilly.md

 * Run the top-level make command
   ``make everything``

 Good job!
-Flux and Fluxpipe should both be working now.
+Flux and Fluxpype should both be working now.

 ## Manual Installation --------------------------------------